Translations

 • @n, where n is a digit between 1 and 9, is an argument for the translated string that will be inlined when translated.
 Due to how translations are implemented, the original translation string must have its arguments in increasing order, without gaps or repetitions, starting from 1.

 • @= acts as a literal =.
-It is not required in strings given to minetest.translate, but is in translation files to avoid being confused with the = separating the original from the translation.
+It is not required in strings given to core.translate, but is in translation files to avoid being confused with the = separating the original from the translation.

 • @\n (where the \n is a literal newline) acts as a literal newline.
-As with @=, this escape is not required in strings given to minetest.translate, but is in translation files.
+As with @=, this escape is not required in strings given to core.translate, but is in translation files.

 • @n acts as a literal newline as well.